fenghaolw/stop-before-you-buy/README.md

 Note: The extension automatically detects whether your CSV uses tab or comma separation.

-### 2. Browse Game Stores

-Once your libraries are imported, simply browse:

-- Steam Store (`store.steampowered.com`)
-- Epic Games Store (`store.epicgames.com`)
-- GOG (`gog.com`)

-The extension will automatically check if you already own the game and show a warning if you do.

-### 3. Manage Your Libraries

-- View your imported games in the popup
-- See the total count of games in your libraries
-- Clear all libraries if needed

 ## Privacy

+"Stop Before You Buy" is designed with your privacy in mind.

-- All game library data is stored locally in your browser
+- The extension stores your game library information locally on your own computer.
-- No data is sent to external servers
+- This data is not transmitted, sold, or shared with the developers or any third parties.
-- The extension only reads page content to detect games
+- The extension only communicates with the websites you are Browse to check for game titles and display ownership notifications.

 ## TODO - Future Improvements